 If you forget some of your past health information or just don’t admit to something that may seem trivial to you or something you may be uncomfortable telling me, the insurance companies I initially choose for you may not ultimately turn out to be the best for you.

-This is why I have many of my diabetic clients (especially those with tough life insurance cases) apply to the two most probable best life insurance companies for them, since anything can turn up during underwriting.
+This is why I have most of my diabetic clients (especially those with tough life insurance cases) apply to the two most probable best life insurance companies for them, since anything can turn up during underwriting.

 Tough Diabetic Life Insurance Cases We’ve Helped Insure

-Even though his A1Cs since his seizures have all been in high sixes and low sevens and his doctor subsequently sent me a letter stating the patient did not have neuropathy and that was in his records by mistake, the two insurance companies declined him because he did not admit to the seizures during his insurance exam, and his recent medical records still showed periods of very low blood sugar.
+Even though his A1Cs since his seizures have all been in high sixes and low sevens and his doctor subsequently sent me a letter stating the patient did not have neuropathy and that was in his records by mistake, the two insurance companies declined him because he did not admit to the seizures during his insurance exam, plus his recent medical records still showed periods of very low blood sugar.

 I re-shopped his case to some other life insurance companies, and I was able to get him a $250,000- 20 year term rate with monthly cost of $67.52.

 I work long and hard to get every diabetic who gives me the opportunity the best life insurance coverage at the best possible price.